cuberite/cuberite/README.md

 Installation
 ------------

-For Linux there is an easy installation method:
+For Linux there is an easy installation method, just run this in your terminal:

     curl -s https://raw.githubusercontent.com/mc-server/MCServer/master/easyinstall.sh | sh